riicard0/php-zero-professional/projects/8. Landing Page (3rd)/README.md

 	Photo by Gabriel Jimenez on Unsplash
 	Photo by Jessica Rockowitz on Unsplash

+	Photo by Brooke Cagle on Unsplash
+	Photo by Raphael Rychetsky on Unsplash
+	Photo by Matthieu Pétiard on Unsplash
+	Photo by Discover Serbia on Unsplash
+	Photo by Max on Unsplash
+	Photo by Daniel Fazio on Unsplash
+	Photo by Henry Be on Unsplash
+	Photo by Elaine Casap on Unsplash

 	Cursor Icon by SeyfDesigner (FlatIcon)
 	Cursor Icon by srip (FlatIcon)
 	Cursor Icon by Pixel Perfect (FlatIcon)